 3. Set attainable money goals

-If you’re lucky enough to have an employer match, aim to contribute enough to get the full match, even if you have to start small.
+If you’re lucky enough to have an employer match on your 401(k), aim to contribute enough to get the full match, even if you have to start small.

 No such benefit at your workplace?
 Look into IRAs and get going.
 Automate at least some money each month into one of these accounts, even if you have to start small.